ubuntu-mate/ubuntu-mate.org/blog/20160728-ubuntu-mate-yakkety-alpha2.md

 This is what have been updated or added.

   * Added **MATE Heads-Up Display (HUD)**
     * Runs menubar commands, **much like the Unity 7 HUD**.
-Disabled by default.
+Disabled by default, by can be enable via MATE Tweak.
   * Upgraded to **MATE Tweak 16.10.4**
     * Improves Indicator support with the **introduction of the Message Menu.**
     * Add option to **enable the MATE Heads-Up Display (HUD)**
   * Firefox now has a **[customised Ubuntu MATE Start Page](https://start.ubuntu-mate.org)**.
   * *Cheese has been re-instated* as a default application.
-  * *Indicator Session has been re-instated in Ubiquity while installing Ubuntu MATE.
+  * **Indicator Session has been re-instated in Ubiquity** while installing Ubuntu MATE.
   * The `.iso` image is **approximately 150MB smaller**.

 <div class="bs-component">